 Go to the dashboard of your app and click on Integrated Partners on the left bar.

 Enter "AdColony" in the search field and click on its logo to open AdColony's configuration window.

-AdColony's configuration window includes 4 tabs: Integration, Tracking link, Data enrichment and Permissions.
+AdColony's configuration window includes 5 tabs: Integration, Tracking link, Cost, Ad Revenue and Permissions.
 Click on the items below to read about the tabs setup.